-In Portuguese, when we use a verb that asks for both direct and indirect object (and they’re pointed out specifically, i.e. we’re aware of what/who they are), we can contract these two pronouns by adding the third person direct pronouns to the indirect object.
+In Portuguese, when we use a verb that asks for both a direct and indirect object (and they’re pointed out specifically — i.e. we’re aware of what/who they are), we can contract these two pronouns by adding the third person direct pronouns to the indirect object pronoun.
 Sounds complicated, we know.
 Let’s see a practical example:

 Dei uma prenda à Joana.
 I gave Joana a gift.